canonical/opensearch-operator/docs/reference/index.md

 (reference-index)=
 # Reference

-# Reference

 The Reference section contains pages for technical specifications, APIs, release notes, and other reference material for fast lookup.

 * [Release notes]
 * [System requirements]
 * [Software testing]

 Additionally, you can find automatically generated metadata in the following tabs on Charmhub:

 * [Integrations]
 * [Configurations]
 * [Actions]